1871fotc/fotc/docs/about/publications.md

 # Publications

-Friends of Toowong Cemetery have published books and a DVD.
+Friends of Toowong Cemetery have published the following resources:

 ## Toowong Cemetery resource manual: a guide for exploring the cemetery